-Note: The combined total of the penalty for delinquent filing of a return and failure to pay tax shown on a return cannot exceed 25% of the tax indicated on the return.
+Note: The combined total of the penalty for delinquent filing of a return and failure to pay tax shown on a return cannot exceed 25% of the tax not paid by the original due date.

 Interest accrues at the rate of 12% per year on all unpaid tax from the original due date until the date the liability is paid in full.
 An extension of time for filing does not affect any interest or penalty charged for late payment of tax.